-The Aetna companies that offer, underwrite or administer benefits coverage are Aetna Health Inc., Aetna Health of California Inc., Aetna Life Insurance Company, Aetna Dental Inc., and/or Aetna Dental of California Inc. You are required to receive services from our network of providers.
+\The Aetna companies that offer, underwrite or administer benefits coverage are Aetna Health Inc., Aetna Health of California Inc., Aetna Life Insurance Company, Aetna Dental Inc., and/or Aetna Dental of California Inc.

+Our health insurance plan in the State of New York is an Exclusive Provider Organization (EPO) underwritten by Aetna Life Insurance Company (ALIC).
+You are required to receive services from our network or providers.
 There are no out-of-network benefits.